Dream4D: Lifting Camera-Controlled I2V towards Spatiotemporally Consistent 4D Generation: Method

-The trajectory selected by the VLM-based classifier (Section~\ref{sec:trajectory_selection})—such as \textit{orbit}, \textit{pan left}, or \textit{look up}—encodes a geometric prior that guides how the scene should be explored over time.
-To transform this discrete motion command into a continuous, visually coherent video sequence, we leverage a pre-trained video diffusion model conditioned on both semantic content and explicit camera poses.
+To incorporate world knowledge as spatiotemporal priors, we employ a VD model conditioned on camera pose parameters, which ensures coherent temporal evolution and structural stability.
+Crucially, the effectiveness of this approach hinges on the quality and semantic richness of the camera poses themselves.
+Therefore, we utilize a VLM as an intelligent interpreter to translate high-level instructions or contextual understanding into precise and semantically meaningful camera poses.
+The resulting pose embedding from the VLM encodes a geometric prior that directly guides the spatiotemporal exploration of the scene.

-The selected trajectory label (e.g., \textit{ orbit}) is then mapped to a parameterized SE(3) camera path $\{\mathbf{P}_t\}_{t=1}^T$, where each pose $\mathbf{P}_t = [R_t | t_t] \in \mathrm{SE}(3)$ defines the camera's rotation and translation at time $t$.
+The pose embedding produced is then assigned to a parameterized SE(3) camera path $\{\mathbf{P}_t\}_{t=1}^T$, where each pose $\mathbf{P}_t = [R_t | t_t] \in \mathrm{SE}(3)$ defines the camera's rotation and translation at time $t$.
 This path is not learned, but analytically defined based on the motion type (e.g., circular orbit around the scene center, linear pan along the horizontal axis).

-We condition the video diffusion process on the pose sequence $\{\mathbf{P}_t\}$, the image $I$, and the instruction $Instr$:

-where $V = \{V_t\}_{t=1}^T$ is the generated video.
 In practice, the diffusion model (e.g., a DiT-based architecture~\cite{peebles2023scalablediffusionmodelstransformers}) uses $\mathbf{P}_t$ as an additional input in each denoising step, typically through cross-attention or adaptive layer normalization, ensuring that the generated frames respect the intended camera motion.
+Based on these conditions, the video generation process conditioned on the initial image $I$, the instruction $Instr$ and the pose sequence $\{\mathbf{P}_t\}$,is formally defined by: